 Following an "options appraisal" in October 2018 it was decided to "remodel" the block of 6 bedsits at 20 Mar Street, Alloa and provide 3 one-bedroom flats.

-In terms of progress the project achieved a site start in November 2019 and was scheduled for completion in May 2020.
+The project achieved a site start in November 2019 and was scheduled for completion in May 2020.

-However, the project was temporarily suspended as a result of the Covid-19 pandemic, resuming in June 2020.
-Further significant delays have occurred through Scottish Power and reconnection of internal meters with no completion date yet agreed.
+As a result of the Covid-19 pandemic, the project was suspended, resuming in June 2020 but was then beset with further significant delays through Scottish Power and the reconnection of internal meters.

 The project which has been developed in partnership with Clackmannanshire and Stirling Health and Social Care partnership and Key Housing Association and will provide 3 adapted one-bedroom flats.
-Two properties were handed over to Key Housing during late 2023 with the remainder on hold due to meter delays through Scottish Power.
-Meter issues are approaching conclusion and we now expect to complete the final unit in summer 2024.
+Two properties were handed over to Key Housing during late 2023 with the remaining unit handed over in late 2024.